Johnny One Note Flippers.com Left Flipper Right Flipper OnLine Shopping Cart Click here to order Parts Tweeting games just in! Instagram

 I recommend that you solder the wires directly to the bridge rectifiers in Sup and Hec, this will help avoid intermittents!
 Do each wire one at a time, pull and cut one 'quick-connect' off and then solder the wire to the same lug.
 Repeat for each terminal - some have two wires, solder them together to the lug.

-I also recommend the installation of fuses on the two solenoid lines coming from the Atari Power Supply board (picture).
+I recommend the installation of fuses on the two solenoid lines coming from the Atari Power Supply board (picture).
 This will reduce the risk of buring up solenoids if something goes wrong...

-One problem with late model Atari Pinball games (Hercules and Superman) is the factories use of a single sided printed circuit board for the Power Supply.
+Another problem with late model Atari Pinball games (Hercules and Superman) is the factories use of a single sided printed circuit board for the Power Supply.
 (We won't talk about leaky batteries just yet) The common issue that develops over the years is fractures of the traces at the rear of the interconnect plugs (Molex) and the game then fails to work correctly.
 So a simple check on these machines is to remove the Power Supply board and resolder the pins

 Atari-PinballPowerSupply.jpg (108073 bytes)